juhasev/sample-ninja-help/sub-panel-location-mapping.md

 ### CITY, REGION, COUNTRY and DMA

-Choose the options which make sense to your panel and do a test run.
+Choose the options which make sense to your panel and do a test run by switching "Scan and report" on (default).
+When ready to update your panelists toggle off.

 > Please note that the region values will be replaced with full names like **Texas**, **California** not abbrevations like **TX**, **CA**.